 1 person favorited this theater

-The Imperial Picture House was taken over by Associated British Cinemas(ABC) in 1936.
-Apart from the installation of sound and later CinemaScope, the building was never altered.
+In October 1930, the Imperial Picture House was equipped with a Western Electric(WE) sound system.
+The cinema was taken over by Associated British Cinemas(ABC) in 1936.
+Apart from the installation of sound and later CinemaScope, the building remained unaltered.
 The Imperial Cinema closed on 4th May 1968 with a double-bill programme; Stephen Boyd in “Assignment K” and Lee Marvin in “Cat Ballou”.

-It was converted into an Alpha Bingo Club which opened on 23rd May 1969.
+It was converted into an Alpha Bingo Club which was sold to the Star Cinemas chain and was re-named Star Bingo Club on 23rd May 1969.
 The bingo club closed in around 1996, by then operated by Gala Bingo.
 It re-opened in March 1997 as ‘The Imperial’, one of the J. D. Wetherspoon chain of pubs.
+Wetherspoon’s closed the pub on 19th March 2016.
+It remains boarded up in March 2019.

 Just login to your account and subscribe to this theater